We are here for you.

 What are your shipping policies?

-Your order will be ground shipped by courier.
-Delivery is typically within one week.
+→ Your order will be ground shipped by courier.
+Delivery is typically 3-5 business days.
 We aim to ship your order within one business day following the day that it is received and processed with the following exceptions: orders received during weekends or holidays may be slightly delayed.
 Please note that our shipping policy may change from time to time – should our shipping policy change, we be prominently post notice on this website.

 Do you ship anywhere in the world?